yanagiba/swift-lint/Documentation/SelectRules.md

 * `-` means no value is provided or resulted

-Maybe you already noticed, invalid rule identifiers are ignored by the tool regardless of their presence.
+> **Warning:** Maybe you already noticed, invalid rule identifiers are ignored by the tool regardless of their presence.

 ## Configuration File